Appealing an ESA decision

 Explain why you disagree with the decision

 On your form you’ll need to give the reasons you’re appealing.
-Your mandatory reconsideration notice will list why the DWP didn’t change their decision.
+Your mandatory reconsideration notice or your decision letter will list why the DWP made their decision.

 Explain why you disagree with the reasons the DWP gave and refer to any evidence you’ve already sent to the DWP.